rafi-kamal/ACM-Solutions/README.md

 Every solution here has the following format:
 * Problem type / Used algorithms (Optional)
-* Breif description of your approach to solve the problem
+* Brief description of your approach to solve the problem
 * Code
 * Solver information
 * How to contribute